A Successful Career in Live Sound is a Combination of Technical and Personal Skills

-Mar 24, 2022
+live sound engineer livesound Mar 24, 2022

-This presents a wonderful opportunity for aspiring sound engineers and students graduating from technical schools with an audio/sound reinforcement background.
+Touring used to be a tough industry to break into, but since the pandemic of 2020, the industry has been working to fill an unprecedented need for qualified technicians in all fields -audio, lighting, video, etc. This presents a wonderful opportunity for aspiring sound engineers and students graduating from technical schools with an audio/sound reinforcement background.

 While equipment preferences are very subjective and often relative to the artist's needs, here are a few things that I can share that would be much more helpful when you are getting started mixing live sound.

-Great sound starts with great musicians and great sounding gear.
+Great sound starts with great musicians and great-sounding gear.

-If you’ve ever heard the saying ‘Garbage in Garbage out’ it couldn’t be more accurate in this situation.
+If you’ve ever heard the saying ‘Garbage in, Garbage out,’ it couldn’t be more accurate in this situation.
 When it comes to building a great mix, you need good bones.
 The musicians and their instruments are the bones.
-If the band doesn’t play well or their gear sounds bad there is only so much you can do.
-Talent and practice go a long way.
-The more rehearsed and capable the band is, the easier they will be to mix.

-Little things like using the proper string gauge on stringed instruments, fresh batteries in pickups and pedals, and replacing or repairing cables that are not working, noisy, or intermittent, can all make a difference.
+Little things like using the proper string gauge on stringed instruments, fresh batteries in pickups and pedals, and replacing or repairing cables that are not working, noisy, or intermittent can all make a difference.

 Use the right tool for the job.